TYPO3GmbH/site-intercept/README.md

 intercept is sort of a spider that hangs in between different services to communicate and translate between them.
 On testing side, only the simple data munging parts are unit tested, the main testing logic lies in the functional tests.
-The coverage is very hight to specify in detail what intercept does, and which data is expected from a given service.
+The coverage is very high to specify in detail what intercept does, and which data is expected from a given service.

 #### Class folders